TuxVinyards/qqX/README.md

 - Extensive testing has now been completed, including in a wide range of tiling window managers

-- The fix for Windows downloads pushed to Quickemu via Pete Batard's work at [Fido](https://github.com/pbatard/Fido/issues/98) and has now been merged, complete with the language fixes that are in place in qqX.
-The [language issue](https://github.com/quickemu-project/quickemu/issues/1113) was raised at Quickemu but shut down and not fixed ...
+- The fix for Windows downloads, recently pushed to Quickemu via Pete Batard's work at [Fido](https://github.com/pbatard/Fido/issues/98) has now been merged

 - The updater and installer has been adjusted and is generally improved.
 Direct downloads will not be affected but depending on your current updater version you may need to navigate to the download folder using your file manager and run the installer from there until the changes work through system.